List of Romania international footballers

-This list of Romanian international footballers contains football players who have played for the Romania national football team, listed according to their number of caps.
-898 players have played for the team since its first match in 1922.
-Some sources show that more players played for the national team, that is because in 2007 after a recommendation from FIFA, the Romanian Football Federation decided to erase 33 matches that were played between 1959 and 1984 from the national team's records, those matches belong now to Romania's Olympic team records.
+This is a list of Romanian international footballers who have played for Romania's national team, ranked by their number of caps.
+910 players have played for the team since its first match in 1922.
+Some sources show that more players played for the national team.
+This is because, in 2007, after a recommendation from FIFA, the Romanian Football Federation decided to erase 33 matches played between 1959 and 1984 from the national team's records.
+Those matches now belong to Romania's Olympic team records.